kkshinichi/Servo-Motor-with-Raspi-JS/README.md

 - Refer to the Pin Information here: https://github.com/nebrius/raspi-io/wiki/Pin-Information
 - Connect the DC IN and GND of both the servo motor and the toggle switch to the appropriate 5V and GND GPIO ports of the Pi

+## Set the code to run automatically
+- Use method 2 from this link: https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/

 ## To run
 - Turn on pi, and run.